metarank/metarank/doc/configuration/recommendations/trending.md

 # Trending items

-`trending` recommendation model is used to highlight the trending (or in other workds, most popular) items in your application.
+`trending` recommendation model is used to highlight the trending (or in other words, most popular) items in your application.
 But it's not just about sorting items by popularity!

 Metarank can:
 * combine multiple types of interactions: you can mix clicks, likes and purchases with different weights.